 They also mount 35mm slides for your projector.
 A service believed by many to have gone extinct.

 The chain has long confined their laboratory to one or two stores that chug through the fraction of the film’s glory day orders.
-Still, London Drugs is the king of drugstores when it comes to photo services.
+Still, London Drugs is the king of drugstores when it comes to photo services in Western Canada.

 The chain sells limited stock of colour 35mm Fuji and a great selection of Ilford film — 35mm and medium format.
-They have recently started selling Polaroid Originals 600 and i-Type instant film as well.
+They have recently started selling Polaroid Originals 600, SX-70, and i-Type instant film.
 Fuji Instax is available in Wide, Square, and Mini.
 This is better than most specialized photography stores peddling drones and giant lenses.

 London Drugs’ image server only allows downloading one file at a time leaving “select all” option open only for those who want to order prints.
 I really wish they would change that, considering the service isn’t free.

 Other than the lengthy wait times and quirky online image hosting, London Drugs is perhaps the most convenient option to develop colour film in Vancouver.
 The staff is usually very friendly with knowledge far exceeding expectations.

 The Lab does everything.
 They can develop all common film chemistry and produce uncompressed TIFF image scans.
 Their E-6 turnaround could be as fast as the next day, making it the swiftest service of the kind.